janelia-flyem/dvid/README.md

 first­ class datastore that will eventually (or continuously) be synced with remote datastores.
 By “first class”, we mean that each DVID server, even on laptops, behaves identically to larger institutional DVID servers save for resource limitations like the size of the data that can be managed.
-Our vision is to have something like a "git" for image-oriented data, although there are a number of differences due to the size and typing of data.
+Our vision is to have something like a "github" for image-oriented data, although there are a number of differences due to the size and typing of data as well as the approach to transferring versioned data between DVID servers.

-Scalability can be achieved in at least two ways:

-* **Scale­-up**: Run DVID on a computer with more cores, larger memory, and faster/larger storage (e.g., use a cluster­-ready backend system like couchbase, Cassandra, or a Facebook Haystack­-inspired system).
-* **Scale­-out**: Subdivide (by sharding) the data and run DVID servers on each subdivision, perhaps eventually aggregating the subdivisions to a larger DVID server in a map/reduce fashion.
+DVID promotes the view of data as a collection of key­-value pairs where each key is composed of global identifiers for versioning and data identification as well as a datatype­-specific index (e.g., a spatial index) that allows large data to be broken into chunks.
+DVID focuses on how to break data into these key­-value pairs in a way that optimizes data access for various clients.

 Why is distributed versioning central to DVID instead of a centralized approach?